usnistgov/quantum-sensors-tdm/README.md

 ## adr_gui
 GUI for homebuilt cryo systems runs automags and a secondary feedback loop that keeps the thermometer temperature from drifting by changing the LS370 setpoint over time.
 Run as `adr_gui` from anywhere.

+## tower_power_gui
+GUI for turning on/off the tower power supplies in the right order so it doesn't blow up the power card.
+Run as `tower_power_gui`.

 ## Why bother with Python 3?
 The last version of `matplotlib` that supports pytPythonhon 2.7 has a bug that makes `adr_gui` use up 100% of the system memory after a day or so.
 It seemed better to do something forward looking than to figure out which old version of `matplotlib` didn't have the bug.